 It feels great when you have finally found a diet that perfectly fits your preferences and goals.
 But sometimes, it may be challenging to follow all the requirements of that diet, especially if you are not sure if you are allowed to consume certain foods or not.
 It is extremely difficult if the food you are doubting is well-known for its health benefits, and usually is allowed in other diets.
 That is why, sometimes questions like: “is kimchi keto?” appear.

-Besides its weight-loss effects, this nutritional plan is packed with other health benefits (13, 12).
-For instance, it:
+Besides its weight-loss effects, this nutritional plan is packed with other potential health benefits (12, 11).
+For instance, it may:

-- Aids in a number of nervous system disorders
+- Aid in a number of nervous system disorders

 - Kidney problems

 That is why, people with certain health conditions should avoid the keto diet.
 So, if you suffer from eating disorders, pancreatitis or kidney disease, or if you are dependent on insulin, pregnant or breastfeeding, you should not incorporate keto diet into your nutritional plan.

 For those who are into South Korean culture and cuisine, kimchi is touted as an inseparable symbol of Korea.
 And really, it is impossible to imagine a life in South Korea without kimchi.
 So, what exactly is it, and is kimchi keto?